oleobal/fraudster/readme.md

 - Try to imitate an old-timey terminal to see whether messing with the interface is worthwhile for the ambiance.
 I have found games toying with the interface (such as *Uplink* or *Papers, Please*) very interesting, and I wanted to try it for myself.

+*Uplink* showed really well how a game could use interface, sounds and story to compensate for a weaker gameplay ; it's almost a mood piece, actually.
+One remembers the ambiance in this game, not the gameplay or the plot.

 ![Screenshot](screenshot.png)